gpDA/tweeeter/README.md

 # OBJECTIVE

 #### hashtagNYU is a web-app for students at New York University to see NYU communities at Twitter.
-I've wanted to see how and what poeple talk about NYU on Twitter.
+I've wanted to see how and what people talk about NYU on Twitter.
 But, I found it hard to find it at once.
 So hashtagNYU was created to show the contents of Tweets regarding NYU and show the stastics regarding NYU tweets such as
 * which school has posted the most Tweets with its school names
 * which language NYU tweets has been posted most
 * The distribution of time that tweets regarding NYU has been posted